+Peas in a cocktail?
+Believe it, people.
 No ingredient is considered too weird or esoteric for today’s bartenders.
 And compared to squid ink or bacon, the humble sugar snap pea seems downright mainstream.

 The first drink I ever tried with snap peas was made by the sure hands of Tom Macy at Brooklyn’s award-winning Clover Club.
-It was late April a few years ago, the farmers’ markets were awash with peas and fava beans, and Macy’s drink was a revelation.
-The temperature was creeping up into the 70s, and when his Green Giant—made with old Tom gin, dry vermouth and muddled snap peas and tarragon—was presented to me on a mountain of crushed ice, I was embraced with a wave of perfect spring refreshment.
+It was late April several years ago, the farmers’ markets were awash with peas and fava beans, and Macy’s drink was a revelation.
+The temperature was creeping up into the 70s, and when his Green Giant—made with old Tom gin, dry vermouth and muddled snap peas and tarragon—was presented to me on a mountain of crushed ice, I was embraced in a wave of perfect spring refreshment.

-Because peas have such a delicate flavor, it’s best to choose spirits similar to dry sherry, things that are light and clean like vodka, gin, genever, pisco, blanco tequila, aquavit or white rum—as well as other light-colored fortified wines.
+Because peas have such a delicate flavor, it’s best to choose spirits similar to dry sherry, things that are light and clean, like vodka, gin, genever, pisco, blanco tequila, aquavit or white rum, as well as other light-colored fortified wines.